 Treatment includes giving large volumes of intravenous fluid, pain relief, systemic antibiotics, and intestinal absorbent.
 This intensive care is costly and time-consuming.

-Acute Diarrhea in horses cases that do not prove to be Salmonellosis or Colitis X may be just as disturbing to the animal and as hard to resolve.
+Acute Diarrhea in horse cases that do not prove to be Salmonellosis or Colitis X may be just as disturbing to the animal and as hard to resolve.
 Dehydration and electrolyte disturbances need urgent electrolyte replacement, and because of the difficulties in isolating the cause, broad-spectrum antibiotics are often recommended.